RLAlab/rlalab.github.io/content/authors/Shangkun Qiu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  #  - Visitors
-    - Alumni
+  - Postdoctoral Researchers
   #- Researchers
 ---

 Hello!
-I'm Marina, a postdoctoral researcher from Spain.
-My research focuses on engineering _Yarrowia lipolytica_ for the development of sustainable bioprocesses aimed at the valorisation of renewable feedstocks.
-I have a background in biocatalysis and protein engineering, with particular experience working with carbohydrate-active enzymes.
-I am passionate about applying biotechnology to address environmental challenges.
-Outside of research, I enjoy reading, playing the Spanish guitar, spending time with family and friends, and hanging out with my little black panther, #KarmaTheCat.
+I’m Shangkun Qiu, a researcher from Zhengzhou, China, passionate about synthetic biology and its potential to drive innovation.
+My current work focuses on enhancing resveratrol production using engineered _Yarrowia lipolytica_ strains, combining metabolic pathway engineering and bioprocess optimization to maximize yields.
+I’m deeply convinced that biotechnology holds the key to solving global challenges, and I’m excited to contribute to this transformative field.
+In my leisure time, I enjoy traveling, cooking, reading, and socializing with friends.